DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 # React Scheduler - Editing

-The React Scheduler supports editing features including creating, updating and deleting appointments.
-Use the corresponding plugins to manage the editing state.
-The editing state contains information about appointment currently being edited, changes applied to a particular appointment, and appointment that has been deleted and created but not yet committed.
-Once a user accepts an appointment addition, deletion, or changes made to an appointment (clicking the Save or Delete button), the Scheduler fires the `EditingState` plugin's `onCommitChanges` event and resets the appointment's editing state.
+The React Scheduler allows users to create, update, and delete appointments.
+The editing state contains information about pending changes made to an appointment and is managed by the `EditingState` plugin.
+Once a user clicks Save or Delete, the plugin fires the `onCommitChanges` event and clears the editing state.

 ## Related Plugins

-The following plugins implement editing features:
+The following plugins implement this feature:

-- [EditingState](../reference/editing-state.md) - controls the editing state
+- [EditingState](../reference/editing-state.md) - controls the editing state.
-- [AppointmentTooltip](../reference/appointment-tooltip.md) - renders a appointment tooltip with editing controls
+- [AppointmentTooltip](../reference/appointment-tooltip.md) - renders a tooltip with controls that manage the appointment.
-- [AppointmentForm](../reference/appointment-form.md) - renders an appointment editing form
+- [AppointmentForm](../reference/appointment-form.md) - renders a form that allows a user to edit an appointment.

-## User Interactions
+## User Interaction

-The React Scheduler provides a functionality to manage the data source via user interface.
-End-user can add, edit and delete appointments by built-in UI controls.
-Rules below introduce to user's editing manipulations.
+The user edits appointments as follows:

 ### Add an Appointment

-1. Double click a cell in a timetable.
-The appointment editing form will be shown.
+1. Double-click a cell in the timetable to open the appointment editing form.
-2. In the form, specify required fields and clicks the `Create` button.
-This will create an appointment and add it.
+2. Fill out the form and click Create to add a new appointment to the dataset.

 ### Update an Appointment

-- Double click an appointment.
-The appointment editing form will be shown.
+Double-click an appointment to open the appointment editing form.

+OR

-- Click an appointment.
-The appointment tooltip will be shown with an `Edit` button.
-The `Edit` button will open an appointment editing form.
+Click an appointment for the appointment tooltip to appear, and then click Edit in the tooltip to open the appointment editing form.

 ### Delete an Appointment

-- Click an appointment.
-The appointment tooltip will be shown with a `Delete` button.
+Click an appointment for the appointment tooltip to appear, and then click Delete in the tooltip to remove the appointment.

 ## Basic Setup

-Add the plugins listed above to the Scheduler to set up a simple Scheduler supporting editing features.

-Handle the `EditingState` plugin's `onCommitChanges` event to commit changes made by an end-user to your data store.
+Add the plugins listed above to the Scheduler and handle the `EditingState` plugin's `onCommitChanges` event to commit edits to the data storage.

 ## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), you can specify the initial editing state values using the following `EditingState` plugin's properties:
+In [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial editing state via the following `EditingState` properties:

-- `defaultEditingAppointmentId` - the appointment ID being edited
+- `defaultEditingAppointmentId` - the ID of the appointment being edited.
-- `defaultAddedAppointment` - the appointment being added
+- `defaultAddedAppointment` - the appointment being added.
-- `defaultAppointmentChanges` - the appointment changes
+- `defaultAppointmentChanges` - changes made to the appointment.

 .embedded-demo({ "path": "scheduler-editing/uncontrolled", "showThemeSelector": true })

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), specify the following `EditingState` plugin's property pairs to set a state value and handle its changes:
+In [controlled mode](controlled-and-uncontrolled-modes.md), specify the following `EditingState` properties in pairs to set a state value and handle the event when it changes:

-- `editingAppointmentId` and `onEditingAppointmentIdChange` - the appointment ID being edited
+- `editingAppointmentId` and `onEditingAppointmentIdChange` - the ID of the appointment being edited.
-- `addedAppointment` and `onAddedAppointmentChange` - the appointment being added
+- `addedAppointment` and `onAddedAppointmentChange` - the appointment being added.
-- `appointmentChanges` and `onAppointmentChangesChange` - the appointment changes
+- `appointmentChanges` and `onAppointmentChangesChange` - changes made to the appointment.

-Note, you can also use the `onAddedAppointmentChange` event to initialize a created appointment with default property values.
+You can also use the `onAddedAppointmentChange` event to initialize a new appointment's properties with default values.

 .embedded-demo({ "path": "scheduler-editing/controlled", "showThemeSelector": true })

-## Changes Preprocessing
+## Preprocess Changes

-You can validate user input or prevent user action using the `onCommintChanges` property of the `EditingState` plugin.
-For example, it's a quite popular task to show a confirmation dialog to prevent accidental data removing.
+To validate user input or prevent a user action, handle the `EditingState` plugin's `onCommitChanges` event.

-To implement a delete confirmation functionality you should detect the `deleted` argument of the `commitChanges` handler.
-And open confirmation dialog before commit deleting.
+For example, you can show a confirmation dialog before an appointment is removed.
+To detect an attempt to remove an appointment, check the `deleted` parameter's value in the `commitChanges` handler:

 .embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })